 Harsh cleaners do more than just clean the counters.
 They frequently scrape away protective sealant or coatings.
-Avoid using abrasive cleansers or those with harsh, acidic cleaning chemicals.
-Countertops that have had their sealant or coating removed can discolour more quickly and may become a breeding ground for germs and viruses.
-It is critical to utilize cleansers developed particularly for your countertop type.
-When cleaning your kitchen counters, avoid using scrubbing pads, steel wool, or similar products.
+Avoid needing abrasive cleaners or those with harsh, acidic cleaning chemicals.
+Countertops that have had their sealant or coating removed can discolor more quickly and may become a breeding ground for germs and viruses.
+It is critical to utilize cleaners developed particularly for your countertop type.
+When cleaning your kitchen counters, avoid needing scrubbing pads, steel wool, or similar products.

 Don’t Put Yourself in Danger of Heat

 Countertops made of wood, laminate, solid surface, or recycled paper do not hold up well to heat.
 Granite, stainless steel, lava rock, and tile are all superior.
 However, even with heat-resistant materials, it is prudent not to put too much at risk.
 Heat causes materials to expand fast, and then contract as they cool.
 Even the strongest materials can break as a result of this.

 Allow pots to cool on the stovetop or burner.
 When preparing hot meals to serve, use a trivet.
 You can protect your countertops from heat damage with a little extra care.

 Natural stone countertops such as granite, sandstone, marble, and slate need to all be sealed when originally installed.
 Concrete, wood, and bamboo all require it.
 The sealant protects against spills and water stains.
 The manufacturer’s instructions for your countertops should specify how frequently they should be sealed.
 Always complete it as quickly as possible to ensure that your countertops last as long as possible.

 Top Tips for Keeping Countertops in Like-New Condition Bottom Line